leodeslf/leaf/summs/ux/ux-foundations-ixd/ixd.md

 * Shake
 * Flip

-### Siganls and cues for gestures
+### Signals and cues for gestures

 * Buttons and icons are perceivable, but gestures are invisible.
-* Previews, hints, and motion can be used to indicate that gestural intereaction is possible.
+* Previews, hints, and motion can be used to indicate that gestural interaction is possible.
 * Demos and instructions can show how to gesture.

 ### Arbitrary and abstract gestures